jadaml/ShadowPlayRenamer/Readme.md

 where you record your videos, and configure them during installation.
 If you whish to further configure the service, you may do so by following the [Fine tuning](#tuning) section.

+You can specify the following properties to automate the process:

+INSTALLFOLDER
+:   The path to install the binary files.

+SPPATH
+:   The path to your video recordings.

+INSTALLPDB=1
+:   Install the debug symbols.
+Debug symbols are not required for the normal
+    operation of the software.
+It is only provided, if you encounter a problem and you wish to report the issue.

+    Debug symbols can be also downloaded separately.

 ### Manually ###